5 Value Stocks To Watch In The Industrials Sector

 The following stocks are considered to be notable value stocks in the industrials sector:

-This quarter, GFL Environmental experienced an increase in earnings per share, which was 0.03 in Q2 and is now 0.13.
-Its most recent dividend yield is at 0.14%, which has decreased by 0.04% from 0.18% in the previous quarter.
+Most recently, L.B.
+Foster reported earnings per share at 0.09, whereas in Q2 earnings per share sat at 0.41.
+Its most recent dividend yield is at 1.57%, which has increased by 0.18% from 1.39% in the previous quarter.

+StealthGas has reported Q3 earnings per share at 0.08, which has decreased by 68.0% compared to Q2, which was 0.25.
+StealthGas does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-This quarter, Seanergy Maritime Hldgs experienced an increase in earnings per share, which was -0.65 in Q2 and is now -0.02.
+Seanergy Maritime Hldgs saw an increase in earnings per share from -0.65 in Q2 to -0.02 now.
 Seanergy Maritime Hldgs does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

-Mesa Air Group has reported Q1 earnings per share at 0.36, which has increased by 12.5% compared to Q4, which was 0.32.
-Mesa Air Group does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.
+Sterling Construction Co has reported Q3 earnings per share at 0.55, which has decreased by 15.38% compared to Q2, which was 0.65.
+Sterling Construction Co does not have a dividend yield, which investors should be aware of when considering holding onto such a stock.

+International Seaways saw a decrease in earnings per share from 2.39 in Q2 to 0.98 now.
+Most recently, the company reported a dividend yield of 1.75%, which has increased by 0.35% from last quarter's yield of 1.4%.

 The Significance: A value stock may need some time to rebound from its undervalued position.
 The risk of investing in a value stock is that this emergence may never materialize.